wp-plugins/zedity/readme.txt

 * **Total Design Freedom**: Unprecedented flexibility and possibilities to create any desired content.
 With no more constraints, you're free to unleash your creativity!

-* **Save a Lot of Time**: Create your content very quickly, completely hassle-free and, since you can do it without hiring developers, saving money too!
+* **Save a Lot of Time**: Create your content very quickly, completely hassle-free and, since you can do it without hiring web developers, saving money too!

 >Multiple languages: Zedity is available in **English**, **French**, **German**, **Greek**, **Italian** and **Spanish**.
 [More languages](http://zedity.com/translate) coming soon...